Does Kratom Interact With Ivermectin?

 White vein kratom is commonly referred to as the “mental strain” because it excels at stimulating all of kratom’s nootropic effects.
 If you’ve been paying attention, you know these are typically associated with a low dose of kratom.

-Red vein kratom strains are the best choice for those looking for analgesic or anxiolytic relief.
+Red vein kratom strains are the best choice for analgesic or anxiolytic relief.
 These are the effects of a mid-to-high dose of kratom.

 The best part is that if you use a red-veined strain, you won’t have to consume so much to get these effects.